-(e.g. (Haines & Hanson 1979; Jessop et al. 2015; Alldred & Baines 2016; Forysinski 2019)Metrics that evaluate the composition of a plant community, for example dominance of native versus invasive species, may also be useful in evaluating the function and provisional services of tidal wetlands (ex.
-Haines & Hanson 1979; Zedler & Kercher 2005).
-(Zedler & Kercher 2004)(Stewart 2021)(Haines & Hanson 1979)invasive (Grout et al. 1997) (Stewart 2021)(Stewart 2021)(Lee 2021; Stewart 2021)Local studies support this, such as Grout et al. (1997) who found that decomposition rates of invasive purple loosestrife (Lythrum salicaria) were significantly faster than native C. lyngbyei, with potential implications on the timing of detritus supply and food availability.
-Lee (2021) and Stewart (2021) found that chironomid abundance and native plant diversity was significantly lower in marshes invaded by non-native cattail (Typha angustifolia, T. X glauca) than neighbouring C. lyngbyei marshes, suggesting that Typha invasions may represent a major disruption to food web interactions and biodiversity in the estuary.
+Species composition can greatly influence the ecological functions and services of a plant community (e.g., Haines & Hanson 1979; Jessop et al. 2015; Alldred & Baines 2016; Forysinski 2019).
+The abundance of invasive species is regularly used to monitor site function, as they can displace native flora over large areas, and may subsequently alter the structure, biodiversity, productivity, and food webs of wetlands (Zedler & Kercher 2004).
+Though few in number, studies that have investigated the effects of invasive species in the FRE support this.
+Decomposition rates of invasive purple loosestrife (Lythrum salicaria) are significantly faster than native Lyngbye’s sedge, with potential implications on the timing of detritus supply and food availability (Grout et al. 1997).
+Non-native cattail, especially hybrid Typha × glauca currently occupies an estimated 4% or 500,000 m2 of tidal marsh habitats in the FRE, forming near monocultures where established (Stewart 2021).
+This ongoing cattail invasion may represent a major disruption to biodiversity and food web interactions in the FRE, as monocultures are significantly less floristically diverse, and contain fewer chironomids and overall benthic invertebrates than nearby sedge meadows (Lee 2021; Stewart 2021).

-Species diversity (Levings 2004b)(Tilman 1997; Naeem 1998; Allan et al. 2011)do not always lead to increases in(Jessop et al. 2015)j
+Diversity is another metric of composition that may offer insights into the resilience and functioning of a tidal marsh (Levings 2004b).
+Diverse plant communities have been shown to be more temporally stable, higher functioning, and potentially more resilient to environmental change than less diverse ones (Tilman 1997; Naeem 1998; Allan et al. 2011), but do not always lead to increases in services (Jessop et al. 2015).

-(Allan et al. 2011)(Tilman 1997; Naeem 1998)is another plant community metric used to assess ecosystem health and resilience(Allan et al. 2011).
-The role of biodiversity in ecosystem stability has been subject to debate (Schwartz et al. 2000), but recent work has demonstrated a stabilizing effect of native species richness on community properties like total above-ground biomass and net-primary production in plant communities, though there was no stabilizing effect on any individual species (Tilman 1996; Tilman et al. 2006; Hector et al. 2010).
 Native species richness supports community-level stability in at least three ways: (1) variable response to environmental fluctuation among species, (2) variable timing of response and resilience to disturbance events among species, and (3) reduced strength of inter-specific competition (Loreau & de Mazancourt 2013).
-In a highly dynamic system like the FRE, it is likely that all three of these mechanisms will be critical to the long-term resilience of created marsh communities.

-A second obstacle to investigating the mechanisms behind the success or failure of these projects is the multivariate complexity of such an analysis, which requires consideration of the design, and environmental and regulatory context environment of a given project.
-Project designs vary considerably in the FRE from elevated marsh benches, to dike breaches, to excavated inland basins, each differing in size, shape, elevation, age, and degree of protection from debris and erosion.
-The environmental context of each site is different, each being influenced by a unique combination of abiotic (e.g., saltwater influence, tidal influence, erosion) and biotic factors (e.g., herbivory, invasive species), that designvary based onunique and, which upon acceptance from , were monitored and approved after a(Adams & Williams 2004) location in the FRE.
+A second obstacle to investigating the mechanisms behind the resilience of these projects is the complexity of such an analysis, which requires consideration of the design, and environmental and regulatory context of a given project.
+Project designs vary considerably in the FRE from elevated marsh benches, to dike breaches, to embayments, each differing in size, shape, elevation, age, planting prescription, and degree of protection from debris and erosion.
+Each site also occurs in a unique environmental context, being influenced by a combination of abiotic (e.g., saltwater influence, tidal influence, debris accumulation) and biotic factors (e.g., herbivory, invasive species), that vary based on location in the estuary, and design.
+The regulatory environment of each project is also unique and based on measures committed to by proponents in their respective Fisheries Act Authorization applications, which upon acceptance from Fisheries and Oceans Canada (DFO), were monitored and approved after a determined monitoring period.

 The objective of this study was to advance our understanding of marsh habitat creation and management in the FRE by learning from the successes and failures of over 40 years of projects.
-DUC IslandMVRD)DFO, DUCTo achieve this, we used a combination of field sampling, spatial analysis, and modelling to investigate key factors that contribute to the outcome of projects.
+This is motivated by a recent surge of interest among stakeholders in the estuary to build new habitats and enhance past projects.
+Examples of such initiatives include an upcoming large-scale dike breach in the Alaksen Wildlife Area (DUC), tidal marsh creation with the upcoming Iona Island Wastewater Treatment Plant upgrades (MVRD) and prioritisation planning for the enhancement of past projects (DFO, DUC).
+To achieve this, we used a combination of field sampling, spatial analysis, and modelling to investigate key factors that contribute to the outcome of projects.
 Specifically, we asked:

 Which factors are associated with marsh recession in created tidal marshes?